Direct then Diffuse: Incremental Unsupervised Skill Discovery for State Covering and Goal Reaching: Experimental Details

 \subsection{Architecture and Hyperparameters}

 The architecture of the different methods remains the same in all our experiments, except that the number of hidden units changes across considered environments.
 For \ALGO, flat \ALGO (i.e., \ALGO with a tree depth of $1$), \DIAYN, \DIAYNcurr, \DIAYNhier and \SMM the multiple policies do not share weights, however \EDL policies all share the same network because of the constraint that the policy embedding $z$ is learnt in a supervised fashion with the VQ-VAE rather than the unsupervised RL objective.
-We consider decoupled actor and critic optimized with the \TDthree algorithm \citep{fujimoto2018addressing} though we also tried \SAC \citep{haarnoja2018soft} which showed equivalent results than \TDthree with harder tuning.
-The actor and the critic have the same architecture that processes observations with a two-hidden layers (of size $64$ for maze environments and $256$ for control environments) neural networks.
+We consider decoupled actor and critic optimized with the \TDthree algorithm \citep{fujimoto2018addressing} though we also tried \SAC \citep{haarnoja2018soft} which showed equivalent results than \TDthree with harder tuning.\footnote{For completeness, we report here the performance of \DIAYN-\SAC in the continuous mazes: \DIAYN-\SAC with $N_Z=10$ on Bottleneck maze: 21.0 (± 0.50); on U-maze: 17.5 (± 0.75), to compare with \DIAYN-\TDthree with $N_Z=10$ on Bottleneck maze: 17.67 (± 0.57); on U-maze: 14.67 (± 0.42).
+We thus see that \DIAYN-\SAC fails to cover the state space, performing similarly to \DIAYN-\TDthree (albeit over a larger range of hyperparameter search, possibly explaining the slight improvement).} The actor and the critic have the same architecture that processes observations with a two-hidden layers (of size $64$ for maze environments and $256$ for control environments) neural networks.
 The discriminator is a two-hidden (of size $64$) layer model with output size the number of skills in the tree.

 \paragraph{Common (for all methods and environments) optimization hyper-parameters:} \begin{itemize}[leftmargin=.15in,topsep=-1.5pt,itemsep=1pt,partopsep=0pt, parsep=0pt] \item Discount factor: $\gamma=0.99$ \item $\sigma_\text{TD3}=\{0.1,0.15,0.2\}$ \item Q-functions soft updates temperature $\tau=0.005$ \item Policy Adam optimizer with learning rate $lr_\text{pol}=\{1e^{-3},1e^{-4}\}$ \item policy inner epochs $K_\text{pol}=\{10,100\}$ \item policy batch size $B_\text{pol}=\{64\}$ \item Discriminator delay: $J=\{1,10\}$ \item Replay buffer maximum size: $1e6$ \item $K_\text{initial}=1e3$ \end{itemize} We consider the same range of hyper-parameters in the downstream tasks.